National Day of Prayer Preparation Workbook

 National Day of Prayer asks that people of all faiths pray for our nation.
 And we do.

 ** This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.**

 To help T and myself prepare for this day I have prepared a worksheet which is designed to help us organize our thoughts in preparation for The National Day of Prayer.

 Before You Begin The Question Section of the Worksheets:

 At the beginning of the lesson discuss what National Day of Prayer is.
 The National Day of Prayer website has a lot of useful material we will be using.

 In 2018, our theme was Pray for America – UNITY, based upon Ephesians 4:3 which challenges us to mobilize unified public prayer for America, “Making every effort to keep the unity of the Spirit through the bond of peace.”

-In 2019, our theme will be Love One Another – based upon John 13:34 “Love one another as I have loved you.”
+In 2019, our theme was Love One Another – based upon John 13:34 “Love one another as I have loved you.”

 Once your students understand what this day means and have been introduced to the theme, you can move onto the section which includes some of the major groups that make up our government.